 4. Use verse mapping

 If you like to analyze, dig deep, and get the fullest sense of what you’re reading, Bible verse mapping might be a great strategy for you.
-It involves studying several translations of the verse, looking into the history and context surrounding the verse, and reflecting on what God is saying through the verse.
+It is a method of studying the historical context, transliteration, translation, connotation, and theological framework of a verse in the Bible.
 There isn’t a right or wrong way to do it, but you might find it helpful to start with a template worksheet.

 5. Memorize Scripture